 How can I keep my children safe if I have a protection order against their parent?

-It’s important that children not live in a household where they can witness or experience abuse.
+It’s important that children don't live in a household where they can witness or experience abuse.
 Getting a protection order and removing a violent partner from the home is an important step in keeping your children safe.

 Include your children in the protection order